ck3g/rohanchandra.github.io/type-guide.md

 ## Step 5: Customising Type Theme

-Now that you've got Type Theme running, know how to make posts, preview Jekyll websites locally using `jekyll serve`, and save changes using "git push" or syncing in the GUI, you'll want to make some finishing touches to customise the theme.
+Now that you've got Type Theme running, know how to make posts, can preview Jekyll websites locally using `jekyll serve`, and save changes using "git push" or syncing in the GUI, you will want to make some finishing touches to customise the theme.

-The most important changes to make are:
+The most important changes to make are to:

-1. Update the site configuration in `_config.yml` to match the URL your Jekyll website is hosted on (such as `https://username.github.io`)
+1. update the site configuration in `_config.yml` to match the URL your Jekyll website is hosted on (such as `https://username.github.io`),
-2. Update your title in `_config.yml` to rename your Jekyll blog
+2. update your title in `_config.yml` to rename your Jekyll blog, and to
-3. Update social icons to match your own usernames
+3. update social icons to match your own usernames.

 All the above changes are made by opening the `_config.yml` file in a text editor.
 Please visit the [Type Theme documentation](/project/type.html#customizing-type-theme) for the complete details on customising the theme with examples of configuration.